 “But users of your digital technologies have different needs.
 Keep this variety in mind, otherwise millions of people will find it hard or impossible to use your content – people you want to reach.”

-At least 11 million people in the UK – over 15% of population – are disabled in some way (according to government figures).
-When aging-related disability is included, this rises to 20% or more.
-Across Europe the number of people with disabilities is estimated at 80 million (according to figures from the European Disability Forum), globally over a billion (according to the World Health Organisation).
+At least 11 million people in the UK – over 15% of the population – are disabled in some way, according to Government figures.
+When ageing-related disability is included, this rises to 20% or more.
+Across Europe, the number of people with disabilities is estimated at 80 million (according to figures from the European Disability Forum), while globally there are over a billion, according to the World Health Organisation.

 These disabilities significantly affect the level of online task success and satisfaction experienced by disabled people.
-In the UK, only 41% of disabled people use the Internet, compared to 75% of non-disabled people (figures from research cited in a speech by Former UK Disability Minister Maria Miller in October 2010 – link is to pdf).
-A detailed study of 100 blind web users (link is to a PDF) found they reported losing on average 30.4% of their time online due to web access issues.
+In the UK, only 41% of disabled people use the Internet, compared to 75% of non-disabled people (figures from research cited in a speech (pdf) by the former UK Disability Minister Maria Miller in October 2010.
+A detailed study (pdf) of 100 blind web users found they reported losing on average 30.4% of their time online due to web access issues.
 To get an idea of some of the issues, try the case studies in these videos from the Digital Accessibility Centre.

 Some disabilities can be perceived by others visually.
 Some are relatively rare and some are relatively common.
 For instance, it is estimated that around 10% of the UK population is dyslexic.
-In addition, society is not divided into two clear groups – disabled and non-disabled people.
+In addition, society is not divided into two clear groups of ‘disabled’ and ‘non-disabled’ people.
 Everyone is likely to journey from relative disability in childhood, through periods of greater ability and then in later life back to relative disability again, as for instance eyesight, memory or dexterity deteriorate.
-We are all, at the very least, not-yet-disabled, and it is the ‘standard web user’ – adult, fully-able-bodied, and literate which is really the minority group.
+We are all, at the very least, not-yet-disabled, and it is the ‘standard web user’ — adult, fully-able-bodied, and literate — which is really the minority group.